Agents means EPM’s employees, contractors and agents.

 steps, verandahs, decks, access ramps, claddings, carports, trellises or pergolas.

-Treated areas may be breached by the installation of service entry points, downpipes additional slabs, landscaping or gardening; or
+Termite management systems may be breached by the installation of service entry points, downpipes additional slabs, landscaping or gardening; or

 (e) otherwise excluded pursuant to clauses 6(d) and 20 of the Terms.